appcelerator-archive/amp/examples/stacks/secrets/README.md

 This will start two services: `demo_echo` listening on port `8887` and `demo_secure_echo` listening on `8888`.

+## Test the services

+Use netcat (`nc`) to send the encrypted message to each service and check the service logs for the result.
+`demo_echo` is not configured to use the secret and therefore will fail to decrypt the message.
+`demo_secure_echo` should succeed.

+If you don't have netcat installed on your system, you can create an alias to use the version in the secure-echo image:

+    $ alias nc="docker run -it --rm --entrypoint nc subfuzion/secure-echo"

 Test `demo_echo`:

     $ cat message.dat | nc localhost 8887